 - Ask if they are capable of accommodating your specific requests such as allowing your baby to cry for a few minutes, or will they not offer sleep props per your wishes?

 These are important questions to ask.
 You do not want to start off at a great daycare to find out they do not match your sleeping schedule for your child.
 Do not be afraid to hold this conversation with a potential day care, you are entitled to ensure your hard work and schedule your child is on will not be compromised.

-You’ve settled on a great daycare provider, or you have already had your little one in a place you have been happy with, the question now is; how do you ensure the providers are on the same page as you with your baby or toddlers sleep routine?
+You’ve settled on a great daycare provider, or you have already had your little one in a place you have been happy with, the question now is; how do you ensure the daycare and sleep schedules are on the same page as you with your baby or toddlers sleep routine?

 Speak up.
 Share with them the allotted time you are comfortable with letting your baby fuss.
 Typically, care providers will default to a “no-cry” approach, unless they are instructed otherwise.